fufexan/nix-gaming/README.md

 `wine-tkg`                | Wine optimized for games `winestreamproxy`         | Wine-Discord RPC (broken)

+* `legendaryBuilder` is a function that installs games with `legendary-gl`.
+You are expected to log in before using it, with `legendary auth`.
+The function takes an attrset containing at least the attrset `games` which includes the games you want installed.
+Optionally, you can set an `opts` attrset that will set the options you set inside for all games listed.

+You can find a usage example in [example.nix](./example.nix).

 * `osu-lazer-bin` is an osu!lazer build that is extracted from official binary AppImage releases in order to preserve multiplayer functions.